ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 - Trusted device.
 Some Clients run on trusted hardware that are capable of producing device-level attestation statements.

 Each of these attestation types have different security properties.
-For example, attesting to having a valid account is different from attesting to be running on trusted hardware.
+For example, attesting to having a valid account is different from attesting to running on trusted hardware.
 In general, Attesters should accept a limited form of attestation formats.

 Each attestation format also has an impact on the overall system privacy.
-For example, the number of users in possession of a single class of trusted device might be lesser than the number of users that can solve CAPTCHAs.
-Similarly, requiring a conjunction of attestation types could decrease the overall anonymity set size.
-For example, the number of Clients that have solved a CAPTCHA in the past day, have a valid account, and are running on a trusted device is lesser than the number of Clients that have solved a CAPTCHA in the past day.
+Requiring a conjunction of attestation types could decrease the overall anonymity set size.
+For example, the number of Clients that have solved a CAPTCHA in the past day, that have a valid account, and that are running on a trusted device is less than the number of Clients that have solved a CAPTCHA in the past day.
 Attesters should not admit attestation types that result in small anonymity sets.

 The trustworthiness of attesters depends on their ability to correctly and reliably perform attestation during the issuance protocol.
-However, in practice, certain types of attestation can vary in value over time, e.g., if the attestation process is compromised or maliciously automated.
+However, certain types of attestation can vary in value over time, e.g., if the attestation process is compromised or maliciously automated.
 These are considered exceptional events and require configuration changes to address the underlying cause.
 For example, if attestation is compromised because of a zero-day exploit on compliant devices, then the corresponding attestation format should be untrusted until the exploit is patched.
 Addressing changes in attestation quality is therefore a deployment-specific task.
 In Split Attester and Issuer deployments, Issuers can choose to remove compromised Attesters from their trusted set until the compromise is patched, without needing to modify Origin allow-lists.

 ### Issuer Role

 Issuers MUST be uniquely identifiable by all Clients with a consistent identifier.
 In a web context, this identifier might be the Issuer host name.
-As discussed later in {{privacy}}, ecosystems that admit a large number of Issuers can lead to privacy concerns for the Clients in the ecosystem.
+As discussed in {{privacy}}, ecosystems that admit a large number of Issuers can lead to privacy concerns for the Clients in the ecosystem.
 Therefore, in practice, the number of Issuers should be bounded.
 The actual Issuers can be replaced with different Issuers as long as the total never exceeds these bounds.
 Moreover, Issuer replacements also have an effect on client anonymity that is similar to when a key rotation occurs.
-See {{privacy}}
-for more details about maintaining privacy with multiple Issuers.
+See {{privacy}} for more details about maintaining privacy with multiple Issuers.

 #### Key Management